Rethinking Invasive Species Management in Florida

 Some escaped.
 Others were released when they got too big to handle.
 They found a perfect home in the Everglades and started breeding.

-Same with lionfish (dumped from aquariums), invasive snails, and dozens of other fish and aquatic plants.
+Same with lionfish from aquariums, invasive snails, and dozens of other fish and aquatic plants.

 Melaleuca trees, native to Australia, were planted in South Florida in the early 20th century to dry out wetlands.
 It worked a little too well.

-Melaleuca spreads fast, changes soil chemistry, and is practically impossible to remove once established.
+Melaleuca spreads fast, changes soil chemistry, and is extremely difficult to remove once established.

 The result?
-Vast walls of ghost-white trunks — dense, dry, and lifeless — where there used to be one-of-a-kind natural Florida wetlands.
+Dense, dry stands where there used to be one-of-a-kind natural Florida wetlands.

 Shipping ports are another pathway.

 Ballast water from international cargo ships can carry microscopic larvae, eggs, or seeds.
 Insects hitch rides on wooden pallets or in shipping containers.
-Once they’re released into the wild, some of them take off.
+Once they are released into the wild, some of them take off.

-Today, Florida is home to more invasive species than any other state in the continental U.S. — and the problem isn’t slowing down.
+Today, Florida is among the most invasion-prone states in the continental U.S., and the problem is not slowing down.

-Florida isn’t ignoring the problem.
+Florida is not ignoring the problem.
 Far from it.

-The state has spent decades building up its invasive species programs — especially for aquatic invasives.
+The state has spent decades building invasive species programs, especially for aquatic invasives.

 There are airboat crews, herbicide contractors, early detection networks, university researchers, and public education campaigns.